 A full report of each sonogram is included in the patient’s medical record, and a copy of the report and images can be provided to the client or referring veterinarian.

-Cardiac ultrasound is essential in emergency hospitals for diagnosing emergency cardiac conditions.
+Pet cardiac ultrasound is essential in emergency veterinary hospitals for diagnosing emergency cardiac conditions.
 Respiratory emergencies can be more rapidly assessed when ultrasound is used to rule heart disease in or out as the cause.
 Cardiac tumors or trauma can result in hemorrhage in the pericardial sac (sac surrounding the heart), creating an emergency condition because the heart cannot adequately beat or pump blood due to surrounding fluid pressure.
 Radiographs will not make the diagnosis for this condition, only ultrasound.
 Ultrasound is also used in the treatment of this condition by assisting in the guidance of a needle into the pericardial sac to remove fluid.